 You know what’s really fun?
-Pretending like you work in a perfect organization that sells a must-have product or service and enjoys a loyal customer base and a 0% churn rate.
+Pretending like you work in a perfect organisation that sells a must-have product or service and enjoys a loyal customer base and a 0% churn rate.
 You know what’s slightly less fun?
-Realizing that all the pretending in the world won’t turn that dream into a reality.
+Realising that all the pretending in the world won’t turn that dream into a reality.

 Here are our 6 tips for reducing your churn rate…

 1. Spread a positive internal attitude among employees.

 Have you ever dealt with a really, truly, deeply unhappy customer service provider on the phone?
 You can usually tell by the way they present more problems than solutions, more no’s than yes’s and basically make you hate their company as much as they likely do.

 There’s no incentive for these customer service reps to go out of their way to make clients happy because no one in the company is going out of their way to make employees happy.
 In some cases, employees are actually prohibited from spending “extensive” time helping customers or from making independent moves to rectify a client issue.

 Right now I can easily list at least five brands I’ve interacted with over the past year where this was my experience.
 And you know what?
 I ditched them all.

 Richard Branson famously said, “Take care of your employees and they’ll take care of your business.”
 It’s because happy workers – people who enjoy coming to work and are proud of the job they do and the brand they represent – want to share the positivity they feel for their company.
 They’ll want everyone from prospective clients to ten-year loyalists to share their excitement, and will therefore go above and beyond to drive satisfaction and minimise the churn rate.

 Many companies reach out to their customers only when they need to.
 This commonly includes immediately after a sale, with announcement a policy change or with news of a shift within the company.
 Rarely do companies touch base “just because”, and it’s shocking because many customers complain that it’s difficult to find support when they need it.